 13. Long Beach in December

-While some may wonder about visiting a beach town in December, much of what is unique about Long Beach is that its proximity to the beach is what provides much of the things to do and things to see and that the typical beach activities aren’t what actually drives a visit to Long Beach.
+While some may wonder about visiting a beach town in December, much of what is unique about Long Beach is its proximity to the beach.

 Don’t miss a tour of The Queen Mary while you’re here!